Monaco is tiny but its diminutive size is no reflection of its personality and character. Nearly 700 years old...

 Nearly one-third of the country’s population are seriously wealthy (source: BBC News).
 According to Nigel Robertson, CEO of the Azurite Property Bond which invests in the construction and refurbishment of luxury property in Monaco, the population would treble if there was the space.
 Robertson believes that, following a 180% increase in the value of Monaco property in the last 10 years, the price could rise to €100,000 per square metre or more by 2023 from its current price of €48,600.

 According to the Consulate, the country is keen to grow its clean industry, R&D, finance, banking, trade, marine, and shipping sectors as part of H.S.H.
 Prince Rainier’s “bold leadership” to support “an extremely diverse and prosperous Monégasque economy”.

 The banking sector continues to cater for international commerce and high net worth individuals.
 8 EU banks have a base in the Principality (including France’s top 5 banks) and the sector employs 2,292 professionals, many involved in complex wealth management operations including single family offices and multi-family offices (source: Oxfam).

 Monaco seems very well equipped to handle the international political and financial demands of the digital age and beyond.

 The Azurite Bond is a property bond offering for sophisticated investors and high-net-worth individuals, providing the opportunity to invest in the residential infrastructure of Monaco.

-To learn more about the Azurite investment, please download our brochure here.
+To learn more about the Azurite investment, our brochure is available upon request.